-Today it needs special care at bluebell time.
+Today the valley needs special care at bluebell time.
+Rannerdale’s bluebells are renowned as a natural wonder, beloved of visitors and photographers; however, they are being ‘loved to death’.
 Bluebells are slow growing; if their leaves are crushed by trampling they cannot photosynthesise the energy they need and it can take plants years to recover.

 " We are asking people to fight the urge to ‘get in’ amongst these flowers and simply stick to the path.
 On average, and by my estimation, each time a person steps on the bluebells they crush seven to 10 plants.
 Let’s all be responsible for protecting the wildlife and the landscape for future generations"

 Over half the world’s populations of these iconic wildflowers grow in the UK.
 At Rannerdale they are an indicator of an ancient woodland which once occupied the valley.
 Bluebells are protected under the Wildlife and Countryside Act 1981.
 If you dig up a wild bluebell you can be heavily fined.
 Folklore tells us that If you pick a wild bluebell, you will be led astray by fairies, and lost forever.